vchhikara/opencode-remote/README.md

 100.x.y.z:8080
 ```

-Tailscale encrypts traffic between devices using WireGuard.
+No need for router port-forwarding, Tailscale encrypts traffic between devices using WireGuard.

-No router port-forwarding is required.

 ---

 ## Cloudflare Tunnel

+> Cloudflare Tunnel routes traffic through Cloudflare infrastructure.
+Use Tailscale if your requirement is an encrypted private network without exposing the bridge as a public hostname.

 Cloudflare Tunnel can also publish the bridge without opening an inbound router port.
 Create a tunnel:

 ```bash
 cloudflared tunnel login